Effects of Air Density

 High elevation airports

 You will run into high density altitudes at high elevation airports in combination with high ambient temperatures.
-Should there also be a low atmospheric pressure system in the area, this will accentuate the effect even more.
-Taking off in these conditions can be dangerous, make sure to check all related performance charts for your aircraft before the flight.
+Should there also be a low atmospheric pressure system in the area, then this will accentuate the effect even more.
+Taking off in these conditions is not without danger.
+Our advise: calculate actual DA and make sure to check all related performance charts for your aircraft before attempting the flight.